sitegui/lindy-hop/README.md

 ## Data format

-This section documents the format of the files in the `data` folder, which is not commited into git.
+This section documents the format of the files in the `data` folder, which is not commited into git, but should be backed up as it contains all the necessary data to build and update the site.

 ### `data/new_lindy_files`